greezybacon/xmlconfig/README.rst

 would like.
 Otherwise, I recommend using a document with a root element of ``<config>``.
 The parser does not specifically look for ``<config>`` elements, instead it will look for ``<constants>`` elements.
-These elements will be the only content of the root element.
+These elements do not need to be the only content of the root element.
 You can specify more than one if you like, optionally specifying different namespaces for the enclosed constants.
 More on this in the namespaces section.
 A basic configuration document might look like::

   <config>